 Any complaint unresolved at Step 2 may be submitted in writing by the complainant or the employee to the Principal or supervisor, who shall forthwith forward a copy to the Superintendent or his designee and the complainant of employee.

-If the Superintendent or his designee is unable to resolve a complaint to the satisfaction of all parties concerned, at the request of the complainant or the employee, he shall forward the results of his investigation, along with his recommendations, in wilting, to the Board of Education and a copy to all parties concerned
+If the Superintendent or his designee is unable to resolve a complaint to the satisfaction of all parties concerned, at the request of the complainant or the employee, he shall forward the results of his investigation, along with his recommendations, in writing, to the Board of Education and a copy to all parties concerned.